abgros/stalloc/README.md

 	// allocations and stuff
 	let v = vec![1, 2, 3, 4, 5];

-	// we can check on the allocator state: println!("{GLOBAL:?}");
+	// we can check on the allocator state println!("{GLOBAL:?}");
 }
 ```